-Greenspace, parks, or other open space shall use appropriate planning to incorporate the resources with culturally appropriate protection and management criteria.
+Greenspace, parks, or other open space shall use appropriate planning to incorporate the resources with culturally appropriate protection and management criteria_as determined through consultation with the affiliated Tribes.
 Permanent conservation easements or other interests in real property shall be created with culturally appropriate management criteria for the purposes of preserving or using the resources or places.

-Implementation of Mitigation Measures CUL-2, CUL-3, CUL-4, CUL-5, CUL-6, CUL-7, CUL-8, CUL-9, CUL-10, and CUL-11 would reduce the Project's impacts on TCRs to a less than significant level.
+Implementation of Mitigation Measures CUL-2, CUL-3, CUL-4, CUL-5, CUL-6, CUL-7, CUL-8, CUL-9, CUL-10, and CUL-11, and CUL-12 would reduce the Project's impacts on TCRs to a less than significant level.